SirDancealot/DnDLike/DnDLike/Readme.txt

 Based on Dungeons and Dragons published by: TSR and Wizardds of the Coast All content in this program can be found in the 5e srd on: http://www.5esrd.com/ as of 10/10-2017

-If you enhoy this content please consider donating to me at: "https://www.paypal.me/SirEraisuithon"
+If you enjoy this content please consider donating to me at: "https://www.paypal.me/SirEraisuithon"

 Current content:
 	- Character creation (not all classes implemented yet and needs some restructure)